khangdepzaivodich/TwiBot-22/README.md

 ### Introduction

 TwiBot-22 is the largest and most comprehensive Twitter bot detection benchmark to date.
 Specifically, [TwiBot-22](https://arxiv.org/abs/2206.04564) is designed to address the challenges of limited dataset scale, imcomplete graph structure, and low annotation quality in previous datasets.
-For more details, please refer to the [TwiBot-22 paper](https://arxiv.org/abs/2206.04564) and [statistics](descriptions/statistics.md).
+For more details, please refer to [TwiBot-22 paper](https://arxiv.org/abs/2206.04564) and [statistics](descriptions/statistics.md).
 ![compare](./pics/compare.png)

 ### Dataset Format